couchbaselabs/observability/README.md

 Updates will be pushed to the `main` branch often and then tagged once released as a new image version.
 Tags will not be moved after release, even just for a documentation update - this should trigger a new release or just be available as the latest version on `main`.

-The branching strategy is to minimise any branches other than `main` following the standard [GitHub flow model](https://guides.github.com/introduction/flow/).
+The branching strategy is to minimize any branches other than `main` following the standard [GitHub flow model](https://guides.github.com/introduction/flow/).